 When it’s close to your bedtime, you should stop checking your phone, drinking a lot of water, and eating heavy snacks.
 Engage in some relaxing activities, like taking a bath, reading a book or magazine, or even squeezing in a nighttime yoga session

 If you’re a light sleeper, minimize distractions before you get tucked in.
-For Fitbit Ionic, Fitbit Versa, and Fitbit Charge 3, turn on the setting to snooze notifications while you’re asleep to avoid any midnight wakeups.
-For other Fitbit devices, turn on Do Not Disturb mode on your phone to avoid notifications.
-For more information, see My Fitbit device isn't receiving notifications from my phone
+For most Fitbit devices, turn on the setting to snooze notifications while you’re asleep to avoid any midnight wakeups.
+For other Fitbit devices, turn on do not disturb on your phone to avoid notifications.
+For more information, see How do I get notifications from my phone on my Fitbit device?

 Your Fitbit device automatically tracks your sleep for you, including your sleep stages (Light, Deep, and REM sleep stages) or sleep patterns (time you spent awake, restless, and asleep).